dacoursey/venom/themes/venom/content/_index.md

   text: While we don't know everything yet, we have some of the basic info that you'll need.
   box:
     - title: Who?
-      text: Boys and girls ages 8-18.
-Teams are broken up by U10, U12, U14, and High School.
+      text: Boys and girls grades 6-12.
+Competitions are broken up using SC weight class guidelines..
       src: /images/icon-kids.webp
       alt: Who?
     - title: What?
-      text: Full contact, rugby union style of play.
-Depending on the number of players we run 15, 12, 10, or 7 to a side.
+      text: Folk style wrestling, with a splash of freestyle.
       src: /images/icon-ball.webp
       alt: What?
     - title: When?
-      text: Winter season.
-We start when school football ends, typically early December and goes through mid February.
+      text: We run outside of the school wrestling season.
       src: /images/icon-clock.webp
       alt: When?
     - title: Where?
-      text: Not final yet, but the plan is practice will be at the Catawba Ridge HS field complex.
-Practices will be twice a week, 6-8PM.
+      text: Catawba Ridge High School wrestling room.
+Park in the gym parking lot and walk down the hill path to the metal door.
       src: /images/icon-map.webp
       alt: Where?
 single:
   - title: Why?
     text:
-      If you're new to the sport of rugby, it's unlike any other sport.
-On the field everyone is competitive, but afterwards we treat each other with dignity and respect.
-It's one of the most pleasant youth sporting activities you can find.
+      If you're new to the sport of wrstling, it's unlike any other sport.
+Your child will learn to overcome hardship, gain confidence and strength, and build bonds that last a lifetime.
     src: /images/undraw-devices.svg
-    alt: The Rugby Way
+    alt: Why Wrestling
   - title: Safety First
     text:
-      Every one of our coaches is passionate about keeping players healthy.
-Rugby is a contact sport with a lot of bumps and bruises, but we see far fewer major injuries than a typical football team.
+      Every one of our coaches is passionate about keeping wrestlers healthy.
+Wrestling is a contact sport with a lot of bumps and bruises.
 We have a certified EMT/Sports Medicine Trainer at every match and our coaches must attain the SafeSport certification prior to participating in any team activities.
     src: /images/icon-bandage.webp
     alt: Safety First
-signup:
+# signup:
-  - title: Get on the list!
+#   - title: Get on the list!
-    text: The first place to get news.
+#     text: The first place to get news.
 # gallery:
 #   title: See it in Action
 #   subtitle: Click a screenshot for a high resolution image or check out our for the full experience.